eldur1/erlebnis/README.md

 - Functions written in camelCase.
 - `n` in a function/ variable mean number
 - `r` as beginning of function/ variable mean random.
+- `a` in a function/ variable mean array.
+- `o` in a function/ variable mean object.
 - No use of ; at end of line.

 ## MVP

+From chaos to order, the first version is really basic.
+It produce non predictable result and often ugly result.
+The most important for the MVP is not to get the best algorithm but have an algorithm that work.
+We cannot jump this part.
+We need to see results that doesn't work to improve the algorithm.
+Here's a list of functionnality that the algorithm have in the MVP

-### Generation :
+### Generation tools :
 - ✅ randomNumber()
 - ✅ trueOrFalse()

 ### Color generation :
-- ✅ Pallet
+- ✅ Five types of pallet
-- ✅ Background generation
+- ✅ Background

 ### Font generation :
 - ✅ 2 types of font (serif/sans-serif)